Luger pistol: Interwar period

-From 1919 on, DWM rebuilt P08 frames with new parts or existing parts (including barrels) into complete pistols for sales to the civilian and export markets.
+From 1919 onwards, DWM rebuilt P08 frames with new parts or existing parts (including barrels) into complete pistols for sale to the civilian and export markets.
 These sales helped restore DWM to solvency after the Armistice.
-Most of these commercial pistols were in 7.65 Parabellum (.30 Luger) caliber, although a number of pistols were also rebarrelled to 9mm Parabellum (9×19mm).
+Most of these commercial pistols were in 7.65 Parabellum (.30 Luger) caliber, although a number of pistols were also re-barrelled to 9mm Parabellum (9×19mm).
 The new component parts were stamped with serial numbers to match the frame to ensure that all the fitted parts stayed together.
 Many thousands of these pistols were thought to have been assembled and sold between 1919 and 1923.
 Some of these pistols were fitted with new barrels of different lengths by the importer upon customer request.
 Many so-called 1919 and 1920 Commercial Lugers were imported to the United States by such firms as Abercrombie & Fitch, Pacific Arms Co., and A.F.
-Stoeger Inc. The latter importer sought and registered the name Luger in 1929 in the United States.
+Stoeger Inc. The latter importer sought and registered the name Luger in 1929, in the United States.